Certified forensic computer examiner

 The Certified Forensic Computer Examiner (CFCE) credential was the first certification demonstrating competency in computer forensics in relation to Windows based computers.
 The CFCE training and certification is conducted by the International Association of Computer Investigative Specialists (IACIS), a non-profit, all-volunteer organization of digital forensic professionals.

 History

 IACIS was formed and commenced training in 1990.
 The predecessor to the CFCE was the DOS Processing Certificate (DPC).
-The CFCE was introduced in 1998 when the training was expanded to include examination of Windows-based computers.
-The course materials also covers the MAC OS operating system and its associated file systems, however, the certificate only states proficiency in Windows.
+The CFCE was introduced in 1998, when the training was expanded to include examination of Windows-based computers.
+The course materials also cover the MAC OS operating system and its associated file systems, however, the certificate only states proficiency in Windows.